Louis-Michalak/Louis-Michalak/README.md

 Hey there! 🖐️

-I'm a TypeScript and golang developer who loves building awesome web apps (that actually work).
+I'm a TypeScript and rust developer who loves building awesome web apps (that actually work).

 In my free time, I enjoy:
 - Hanging out with my fiancee and my dog 💕